-(2) Power rating at a specific ambient temperature T_A must be determined with a junction temperature of 150°C. This is the point where distortion starts to substantially increase.
-See the power dissipation estimate in the Power Dissipation Estimate section of this data sheet for more information.
+(2) Power rating at a specific ambient temperature TA must be determined with a junction temperature of 150°C. This is the point where distortion starts to substantially increase.
+See the power dissipation estimate in Power Dissipation Estimate for more information.